bitzhuwei/CSharpGL/CSharpGL/0Foundations/readme.md

 ## Uniform Variable
 `UniformVariable` wraps uniform variables in shader like `uniform vec3 vPosition;`. `UniformVariable` is used in `Renderer` to setup uniform variable's value.
 ## OpenGL switch
-OpenGL works as a state machine. `GLSwitch` controls one of states in OpenGL.
+OpenGL works as a state machine. `GLState` controls one of states in OpenGL.
-For example, `LineWidthSwitch` controls line's width.
+For example, `LineWidthState` controls line's width.
 It sets line's width to specified value before rendering, and reset it to original value after rendering.
 This could prevent future bugs about forgetting to reset to original state.
 ## Rendering
 `Renderer` renders a model with VBOs and shaders. `IBufferable` provides model's data. `ShaderCode` provides shader code. `AttributeMap` provides mapping relations between model data and shader's variables.
-Different kinds of `GLSwitch`es and uniform variables are supported.
+Different kinds of `GLState`es and uniform variables are supported.
 ## Other stuff
 Texture, framebuffer and query object are simple concepts after you've learnt everything metioned above.